TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 })
 {% endhighlight %}

-Alright, so now not only does our validation create a UUID, it also encrypts that password for us.
-We've changed the model to accomplish this, but we validate exactly the same, Obey handles this all automatically based on the modelling we defined in one location.
+Now not only does our validation method create a UUID, it also encrypts the password for us.
+We've changed the model to accomplish this, but we validate exactly the same, Obey handles this all automatically based on the modelling we defined.

-BUT, what about that `email`?
+But what about that `email` property?
 Probably want to make sure it's unique...

 ## Types

-Having that `email` contain one that's already in the datasource would be bad news bears right?
+Having that `email` property contain one that's already in the datasource would be bad news, right?
 Some databases do provide uniqueness integrity checking, but there are a lot that don't.
 Luckily, `types` are extensible with Obey, so we can add our own check:

 {% highlight javascript %}
 import obey from 'obey'